Nvidia acquisition of Arm throws company into tech spat between U.S. and China

 CLIENTS AND COMPLICATIONS

-A key supplier to Apple APPL.O, Arm does not make chips but licenses an instruction set architecture - the most fundamental intellectual property underpinning computing chips.
+A key supplier to Apple, Arm does not make chips but licenses an instruction set architecture - the most fundamental intellectual property underpinning computing chips.

 First as a publicly traded British company and then as a unit of Japan’s SoftBank, Arm’s ownership was not an issue for China.